ArchwayTrust/PBI-Models-Education/README.md

 # PBI Models - Education

 ## Getting Started
-This repository  contains the main Power BI Education model form Archway Learning Trust.
+This repository  contains the main Power BI Education model for Archway Learning Trust.

 Model is serialised into [Microsoft TMDL format](https://powerbi.microsoft.com/en-us/blog/announcing-public-preview-of-the-tabular-model-definition-language-tmdl/).
 This is human readable text but can also be opened by newer version of Tabular Editor 2 if the preview feature is enabled:
 [Tabular Editor 2.x Releases](https://github.com/TabularEditor/TabularEditor/releases).